praisemwanza53/genset_monitoring/README.md

 ### ESP32 Firmware: How It Works
 The ESP32 firmware (see `ESP32_Genset_Monitor.ino`) is responsible for:
-- Reading temperature (NTC thermistor) and fuel level (ultrasonic sensor)
+- Reading temperature (LM75 I2C sensor) and fuel level (ultrasonic sensor)
 - Displaying data on an OLED screen
 - Serving a local web interface for status and control
 - Sending sensor data to the API server via HTTP POST